-- 1.12 Some London stations have both underground and National Rail trains operating.
-LENNON does not capture tickets sold by London Underground, only those sold by TOCs.
-Changes in ticket facilities provided by TOCs, for example the provision of ticket machines, can therefore increase the ticket sales captured by the system. - 1.13 Product changes can have an effect on passengers' purchasing patterns at rail outlets thus affecting station usage data.
-For example, the introduction of Oyster cards at rail outlets can affect stations inside the Travelcard boundary in the London area.
+- 1.13 Some London stations have both underground and National Rail trains operating.
+LENNON does not capture tickets sold by London Underground, only those sold by Train Operating Companies (TOCs).
+Changes in ticket facilities provided by TOCs, for example the provision of ticket machines, can therefore increase the ticket sales captured by the system. - 1.14 Product changes can have an effect on passengers' purchasing patterns at rail outlets thus affecting Station Usage data.
+For example, the introduction of Oyster cards and, more recently, Contactless Payment can affect stations inside the Travelcard boundary in the London area.